smaldragon/BNUY-ROM/README.md

 ```
 ## IRQ Counter Load ($C000-$DFFF, write)

-If present, this register will load a value into a scanline counter which decrements once per active scanline*, the counter will continuously trigger an IRQ whenever its value is 7 or lower.
+If present, this register will load a value into a scanline counter which decrements once per active scanline*, the counter will continuously trigger an IRQ whenever its value is 0.
 There is no reload latch, so this register must be manually reloaded by software after each use.

-To acknowledge an IRQ it should be set to a value greater than 7.
+To acknowledge an IRQ it should either be set to a value different from zero, or disable by clearing I bit in PRG-BANK to 0, which will lock the counter at 255.
-To stop generation of new IRQs the counter can be frozen using the respective bit in the PRG-FLASH/CTRL.

 ```
 D~7654 3210